CoderDojoTC/micropython/docs/misc/glossary.md

 OLED (Organic polymer light emitting diode) dispays are small but bright displays with high contrast, low power and a wide viewing angle.
 We use these displays throughout our labs.
 The small displays are around 1" (diagonal) and only cost around $4 to $5.
 Larger 2.24" displays cost around $20.
 These displays work both with 4-wire I2C and 7-wire SPI connections.

+Typical chips that control the OLED include the SSD1306 driver chips.

 * See: [Graph Displays](../displays/graph/01-intro.md)

 #### Raspberry Pi Foundation